cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     By default, the Python code generated will be for Python 3.x.
 But if you answer `y` here, it will be legacy Python 2.7 code.

-use_gitlab_ci [n]
+use_gitlab_ci ["No"]
-   Whether to use GitLab CI for testing.
+   Whether to use GitLab CI for testing and continuous deployment.

-staging_branch []
-   If using GitLab for continuous deployment, the git branch to deploy in the staging environment.

-staging_domain_name [beta.domain_name]
-   If deploying to a staging environment, the domain name of the staging site.

-production_branch []
-   If using GitLab for continuous deployment, the git branch to deploy in the production environment.

 .. _WhiteNoise: https://github.com/evansd/whitenoise
 .. _Celery: https://github.com/celery/celery